farhapartex/dahlia/README.md

 * Creating User with role

 ## Feature Description of Dahlia

+### Category, Tag
+In **Dahlia**, you can create category, tag. `Administrator` can create, update and delete any category or tag. `Moderator` only can add and edit. `Editor` only can edit any tag or category.

+### Post
+In **Dahlia**, the main purpose is creating blog post easily and maintain the blog site.
+A post is a combination of title, subtitle, post content, category and tags.
+A post can contain multiple tags. `Administrator` can create , update and delete any post. `Moderator` can create new post and update an existing post.
+But can not delete any post. `Editor` can only edit any post.

 #### User Role
 **Dahlia** provides 3 user role which are `Administrator`, `Moderator` and `Editor`.
 In **Dahlia**, `Administrator` can do any kind of operations, `Moderator` can also perform any kind of operations without creating user, deleting any information and changing system information.